 ALBA – Center of Your Langhe Trips

-Considered the heart, the capital, of the Langhe. sA town to walk around, in its main streets excellent shops along with trattorias, wineries, bars, and bakeries.
+Considered the heart, the capital, of the Langhe. sA town to walk around; on its main streets excellent shops along with trattorias, wineries, bars, and bakeries.
 All with the common denominator of good food and great wine!
 Alba, a very welcoming medieval city, is famous for truffles but also for Nutella (yes, it was born here!).

-Let’s start with Via Maestra
+Let’s start with Via Maestra.

-In Via Maestra, then, you will find the Vincafè, the extraordinary ice creams of Sacchero, and the gastronomy Ratti, a great buying point for truffles!
+In Via Maestra, you will find the Vincafè, the extraordinary ice creams of Sacchero, and the gastronomy Ratti, a great buying point for truffles!

 It dominates the village and is its symbol: Castiglione Falletto Castle, one of the oldest in the area, dates back to the 11th century or perhaps even earlier.

 There are reports written, for the first time, in 1001.
-Let’s just say he saw so much history passing by!
+Let’s say he saw so much history passing by!
 It was built by Bertoldo Falletti.
 Over time it has undergone many modifications and renovations until it arrives at the imposing current building: three round towers and then a large tower.
 In addition to the castle and its small old town, you will find some great restaurants, the wine shop where you can enjoy some wine, and lots of views to photograph!

 One event that sees La Morra overrun with tourists is the Mangialonga.

 To visit it, as in the other municipalities of the Langhe, it is good to walk.
-You see the entrance door of medieval origin and you notice the Clock Tower.
+You see the entrance door of medieval origin, and you notice the Clock Tower.

 Novello is home to a particular story, the story of a forgotten and abandoned vine, the Nascetta, which has now become the wine of Novello.
-If you arrive in Novello don’t miss it!
+If you arrive in Novello, don’t miss it!
 The trips in the Langhe, so often, end up being trips to its magnificent wines and vineyards!

 This country is in the heart of the lands of Barolo and has made great strides to become welcoming to tourism.

-Many wise renovations have helped to make Pleasant and Welcoming Roddi who will surprise you with his Way of Poetry.
+Many wise renovations have helped to make Pleasant and Welcoming Roddi, who will surprise you with his Way of Poetry.
 The road to the castle is decorated with panels and decorations with short poems.
 Go it!

-Located in a beautiful location.
+It is located in a beautiful location.
 Between Roddi and La Morra is also a municipality in the Barolo area.